QuarkNerd/blog/rwilliams/_posts/2014-02-25-developing-large-scale-knockoutjs-applications.md

 ### Control dependencies in custom bindings
 When using a binding handler to initialise and update a component (e.g. a jQuery UI custom widget) that itself uses Knockout, it's easy to create unwanted dependencies that will cause the binding handler to run in response to things happening inside the component.
+In Knockout versions lower than 3.0, all binding handlers would run, as they are not independent.

-Consider this enhancement to the widget binding handler mentioned earlier, that allows updates on the widget to be updated when some observable options on our view model change.
-The widget runs some code internally in response to options changing, and that code evaluates some observables.
+Consider this enhancement to the widget binding handler mentioned earlier, that allows updates on the created widget to be updated when some observable options on our view model change.
+The widget may run some code internally in response to options changing, and that code could evaluate some observables.
 Because binding handlers run within a computed observable, those observables that the component evaluated will become dependencies of the binding handler's computed observable.
 So when those observables are later set by actions inside the component, they'll cause the binding handler to run.
 This is undesirable and will likely have unwanted effects.

 We can use a computed observable that we immediately dispose of in our binding handler to capture and discard those unwanted dependencies.
-All binding handler code that calls in to unknown code (the widget) is placed inside the evaluator function of the computed observable, so any dependencies are on that computed observable, rather than on that of the binding handler itself.
+All binding handler code that calls in to unknown code (the widget) is placed inside the evaluator function of the computed observable, so that any dependencies created will be on that computed observable, rather than on that of the binding handler itself.

 {% highlight javascript %}
 ko.bindingHandlers.component = {